-Besides the tea plantations, enchanting temples and idyllic beaches, the local cuisine served in Sri Lanka draws a large number of tourists every year.
+Besides the tea plantations, enchanting temples, and idyllic beaches, the local cuisine served in Sri Lanka draws a large number of tourists every year.
 They set out on a food trail to see the varied options the beautiful island has to offer.

-Sri Lanka’s incredible cuisine makes use of locally-grown tropical fruit – coconut and jackfruit, fresh seafood and an arsenal of spices to satiate every traveller’s hunger pangs.
+When visiting Sri Lanka’s incredible cuisine makes use of locally-grown tropical fruit – coconut and jackfruit, fresh seafood and an arsenal of spices to satiate every traveler’s hunger pangs.
 The curry concoctions and tasty dishes have shaped Sri Lanka’s food culture.
 While fancy restaurants such as Ministry of Crab serve the best seafood, it is street stalls and home kitchens where you’ll actually find authentic, Sri Lankan cuisine.

 There’s a common misconception that the food served in Sri Lanka is mainly for meat-eaters and seafood lovers.
 However, there’s very little truth in that as there are plenty of dishes that suit vegetarian taste buds as well.